NnekaAsuzu/analyzedataset.github.io/README.md

 ## Contact

-For inquiries or feedback, please contact Nneka Asuzu at [nnasuzu@gmail.com](mailto:nnasuzu@gmail.com).
+For inquiries or feedback, please contact Nneka Asuzu at nnasuzu[at]gmail[dot]com